Know Before You Go: Sightseeing and Biking on Whistler Blackcomb

 - Bring your water bottle – staying hydrated is essential and refill stations are open at the Rendezvous on Blackcomb Mountain and Roundhouse Lodge on Whistler Mountain.

-- On-mountain dining is grab and go snacks only (chips, cookies, coffee and tea, etc.), and available at the Rendezvous on Blackcomb Mountain and Roundhouse Lodge on Whistler Mountain.
+- On-mountain dining is grab and go snacks only (chips, cookies, coffee and tea, etc.), and available at the Rendezvous on Blackcomb Mountain, Roundhouse Lodge on Whistler Mountain and at Dusty’s BBQ & Grill in Creekside.
 There will be limited seating inside, but the patios will be open.
 Washroom facilities are open at these locations too.
 If you prefer a larger lunch, we suggest eating at one of the many restaurants at the base of the mountains in Whistler Village.

 - The hiking trails are one-way, directional traffic so be sure to check the signs and set off in the right direction!